Saturday, January 13, 2024

 Cabinets and countertops are going in slowly but surely.
 Everyone tried to dissuade me from going with soapstone and marble but I love them and I am glad I didn't have the soapstone sealed.
 They look gorgeous and clean up very easily with the homemade dawn powerwash spray cleaner I use on them.

-The double workstation sink with double faucets had people questing my sanity but it works wash well for our large family.
+The double workstation sink with double faucets had people questing my sanity but it works well for our large family.
 We frequently use both sinks and faucets.
 They are only temporarily installed right now and still need their escutcheon plates.

 Got the pendant lights installed